treylew01/othello-games/README.md

 A good example commands would be

-python3 main.py Fernando random .2 50 \
+python3 main.py Fernando random .1 50 \
 python3 main.py Trey Fernando .2 50 \
-python3 main.py greedy random .2 50
+python3 main.py greedy random .3 100

+A good example of run times if you were to want to test yourself would be

+python3 main.py Trey Fernando .1 10

+This test takes about 1 minute to run and spit out the results.
+Obviously as move time is greater and more games are run this time will get much greater.
+We ran massive tests in the results section so you wouldn't have to.

 <br>